NomadCode33/Furtado-Associates-Projects/West Seattle Light Rail Survey/README.md

 Disclaimer about the work policy and that I can't take work documents out, but I can still talk about it

+Talk about how we do different types of projects liek infrastructure, CCTVs on swers and such, cutting down shurbs and greenery to get the data points that we need for a bunch of different clients and stakeholders.

-First things first, we consulted with the field team in the office to give us guidance and pointers on what we need to do
+First things first, we consulted with the field team in the office to give us guidance and pointers on what we need to do.
+Then we drive out to the location.

+We set up the arms and attach the equipment on there adn we either start a new project or resume an existing project.

+From here it branches off into two types of projects:
+Leica P50
+We either start or resume an exisitng project